-“But how do you KNOW they’ll do it, if we don’t put it in the contract?”
-I looked at him assuredly, “because they told me they would.”
+“But how do you KNOW our BPO vendors will follow-through, if we don’t put it in the contract?”
+I looked at my COO assuredly, “because they told me they would.”

 Don’t get me wrong, I’m all for writing great contracts.
-Over the last few years, I’ve learned the intricacies of this fine art.
-But I also know the minute you have to refer to the contract explicitly you’re in trouble.
+Over the last few years, I’ve learned the intricacies of this fine art and always start with a great contract– focused on incenting what matters most.

 To achieve results create deeply connected, transparent, mutually beneficial relationships.

 The Trust Across America built a quantifiable business case for trust, aggregating data based on FACTS

 - Financial stability and strength

 - Accounting conservativeness

 What was not included in the model was my favorite part of their crowdsourced book, Trust Inc: Strategies For Building Your Companies Assets, Be Thoughtful.